 I used to get free paper from Staples all the time, but alas, it seems their penny paper is a thing of the past.
 So now we have Amazon Basics crates of paper on our subscribe and save list, delivered every few months.

 A Basic Art Supply List:

 - White Paper

 - Paint Brushes

-2) Keep a variety of How-to-Draw books on hand.
+2. Keep a few How-to-Draw type books on hand.

 I am far from the creative type, so I love art books that teach drawing step by step.
 Being able to copy exactly what the book says to do and have my drawing look exactly like it should, makes me happy.

-Some kids are perfectionists by nature and never draw spontaneously because they get frustrated at their inability to put what’s in their heads on paper.
+Now some kids are perfectionists by nature and never draw spontaneously because they get frustrated at their inability to put what’s in their heads on paper.
 That type of child will probably love how-to-draw books.
-But you also want to [gently] push your kids to free draw.
-There may be times to make those books unfindable and push your kids out of their comfort zones with art.

 The author went on to create series on The U.S. Presidents and Famous Scientists and Inventors, too.
-Even though I’m a minimalist and declutter books like a fiend, I actually want to start collecting these books.
+It’s truly an amazing series, and you can often find them at your local library.

 Be sure to check with your local art museum about free days and opportunities for homeschool field trips at a discount.